lino-framework/lino/docs/dev/install.rst

 .. _atelier: http://atelier.lino-framework.org/
 .. _git: http://git-scm.com/downloads

-This document describes how you should install Lino if you want to use Lino's newest features even before they get officially released on PyPI, or if you possibly want to contribute to one of the involved software projects.
+This document describes how to install Lino.

 Preliminaries
 -------------

 - Lino requires Python 2.
 It is not yet converted to Python 3.
-See :doc:`/tickets/117` if you want to discuss this.

-- You will need git_ to get the source files.
+  See :ticket:`36` if you want to discuss this.

 - We assume you have pip_ installed. `pip` is not automatically bundled with Python 2, but it has become the de-facto standard.